-In 1892 Coca Cola was invented in Georgia.
+Now, in 1892 Coca Cola was invented in Georgia.
 Six years later Pepsi Cola was created in North Carolina.
-That six years may not seem like a big difference but by 1975, Coke had been leading the cola market for decades.
+Now, six years may not seem like a big difference but by 1975, Coke had lead the cola market for decades.
 Pepsi started a campaign called the Pepsi Challenge.
-They asked people to sample Coke and Pepsi but in a blind taste test.
-The campaign indicated that more people preferred the taste of Pepsi.
-Coke challenged the finding because their market research contradicted the results of the Pepsi Challenge.
-There was a difference though.
+They asked people to sample Coke and Pepsi in a blind taste test.
+The campaign results showed that more people preferred the taste of Pepsi.
+So then, Coke challenged the finding because their market research contradicted the results of the Pepsi Challenge.
+However, there was a difference.
 Pepsi’s Challenge used a blind taste test.
-Neither sample was marked to indicate which was Coke or Pepsi.
-Coke’s research was based on consumer preferences when the drinks showed their branding.
+Neither sample indicated which was Coke or Pepsi.
+Similarly, Coke’s research showed consumer preferences when the drinks presented their branding.

 In 2004, a team of neuroscientists published the results of a study regarding Coke versus Pepsi.
 They used a functional MRI machine to study the activity of participants’ brains as they tasted samples of Pepsi and Coke.
 During the study, they gave blind taste samples and branded samples.
 Simply, tasting a sample activated a part of the brain that involved taste.

 However, revealing the brand before tasting the sample activated an additional area of the brain.
 An area linked to associations, emotions, and working memory.
 In other words, the emotional and cultural associations connected the preferences of consumers.
 Besides quality, brand is what influences preferences; thus, the brand with the most connections to consumers wins.
 To conclude, do you see how the frame makes the picture?

 Are customers choosing a competitors products over yours?
 Get recognized in your industry!
 Give us a call to schedule your free consultation at 910-725-2175.